iferres/pewit/README.md

  * [Pfam-A](http://ftp.ebi.ac.uk/pub/databases/Pfam/releases/Pfam31.0/) database.
 The required files are: `Pfam-A.hmm.gz` and `Pfam-A.hmm.dat.gz`.
 Remember to decompress (gunzip) those files before running the pipeline.

-### R packages required

- * foreach
- * parallel
- * doParallel
- * utils
- * graphics
- * grDevices
- * phangorn
- * ape
- * seqinr

-Some of them are part of the r-base pre-installed set of packages, so it's highly probable you have them already.
-The rest should be automatically downloaded and installed when installing this package.

 ## Note: